pedroCollogno/DTYProject2/README.md

 > *Windows* : You will need a wheel for the Twisted python package.
 If it does not come with the project, you can find it at https://www.lfd.uci.edu/~gohlke/pythonlibs/#twisted.
 Download the `Twisted-18.9.0-cp35-cp35m-win_amd64.whl` file (for 64 bits, for 32 bits it's the  `Twisted-18.9.0-cp35-cp35m-win_32.whl` file) and add it at the very root of the project.

+> *Unix* : Before moving on, you will have to change the path in all bash scripts to your project path.
+Just update the first line of each script from `unix_scripts` folder.

 Once you've done that, execute the `ìnstall` script corresponding to your OS (located in unix_scripts for unix systems, or win_scripts for Windows).
 You just need to double-click the script file to do that.